Year 1 2025 - 2026

 Read Write Inc. sessions will continue to develop the children's reading skills as they learn their sounds, segmenting and blending whilst also developing their comprehension skills.
 If you would like to help your child to practise their phonic knowledge for reading at home, then follow the link www.ruthmiskin.com for more information.

-During Science this half term, we will continue to learn about the human body.
+During Science this half term, we will learn about animals.

 We will:

-In History this half term, we will be learning about the Great Fire of London.
+In Geography this half term, we will be comparing UK with Kenya.

 Some useful websites: